 These are the most popular departure and arrival points when travelling from Amsterdam to Rome:

-Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to change in between, so it's worth paying attention to before booking your tickets from Amsterdam to Rome.
+Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to change in between, so it's worth paying attention to before booking your tickets to Rome from Amsterdam.

-Before travelling from Amsterdam to Rome, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+Before travelling from Amsterdam to Rome, it’s good to know what ticket you can purchase and how much it will cost in the next 7 days: